Does Your Dog Have Separation Anxiety?

 Does your dog get anxious when he hears you grab your car keys?
 When you return home, do you discover he has peed or pooped in the house or scratched gouges in the door?
 Have your neighbors ever told you your dog barked the entire time you were gone?
-Your dog may be suffering from separation anxiety, which is a severe anxiety disorder.
-Learn more about this condition and what you can do to help reduce your dog’s suffering.
+Your dog may be experiencing separation anxiety.
+Learn more about this condition and what you can do to help reduce your dog's uneasiness.

 Signs of Dog Separation Anxiety

 According to Chris Pachel, DVM, DACVB, CABC, owner of the Animal Behavior Clinic in Portland, Oregon, many dogs experience some form of anxiety (apprehensive or anticipation of an unpleasant situation) when their owner leaves but clinical separation anxiety is a serious condition that impedes the dog's daily life (and your own).
 If your dog exhibits any of these behaviors (or a combination of them) when you leave they could be experiencing separation anxiety.